wiseman-timelord/CleanCode-Py/README.md

 - Update documentation on GitHub below.

 ### Description
-CleanCode-Py is a utility designed for AI developers to optimize scripts, enhancing readability and efficiency.
-Supporting Python .py, PowerShell .ps1, Batch .bat, and MQL5 .mql5 formats, it efficiently trims unnecessary comments and spaces, producing a streamlined script.
-Its user-friendly interface, highlighted with colored text and ASCII art, guarantees a smooth experience.
-The tool retains only essential comments and spaces, typically at the beginning of functions, classes, or sections.
-CleanCode-Py ensures precision, reducing errors and time consumption, from manually cleaning scripts.
-The tool prioritizes comments for Imports, Variables, Maps, and Functions.
-While tailored for AI developers, other programmers can also benefit from its capabilities for final script refinement.
-The scripts for CleanCode-Py have now been cleaned with, CleanCode-Py, so, if you want examples, then examine the scripts.
+CleanCode-Py is a utility designed for AI developers to, optimize scripts and clean ansi codes from error logs...
+- For scripts it enhances readability and efficiency, it efficiently trims unnecessary comments and spaces, producing a streamlined script.
+This is especially useful for AI programmers whom may have scripts with multiple long comments in each function, the results of embedded AI notations/instructions, therein, removing these comments can introduce errors, especially for novice programmers.
+- For logs, specifically only ones that feature Ansii codes, it removes the Ansii codes, producing a Error Log readable through for example Notepad.

 ### Features
-- To be detailed.
+- **Minimal Comments** - The Processed Scripts retains only essential comments and spaces, typically at the beginning of functions, classes, or sections.
+- **Multi-Script Support** -  Supporting Python `.py`, PowerShell `.ps1`, Batch `.bat`, and MQL5 `.mql5` formats, as well as Logs `.log`.

 ### Output
 - Main Menu - Lists detected scripts/logs, and provides options...